Skip to main content

 Estimated Time: 3 hours | Difficulty: Intermediate | Prerequisites: Basic TypeScript knowledge

 TypeScript is essential for building maintainable React Native applications.
+Without TypeScript, you are navigating without a map: prop mismatches, undefined navigation params, and mistyped style properties only show up at runtime — often on a device you do not have at your desk.
+TypeScript catches these at compile time, which is especially valuable in mobile development where the feedback loop (build, deploy to simulator, navigate to the right screen) is slower than web.
 This module covers TypeScript patterns specific to React Native, from basic component typing to advanced patterns used in production apps.
 What You’ll Learn:

 • TypeScript configuration for React Native